 - Click Yes to confirm.

 This will safely uninstall the CIDManager app from your phone.
-However, in case if something wrong happens after uninstalling, you can always restore it from the Recycle bin.
+However, in case something wrong happens after uninstalling, you can always restore it from the Recycle bin.
 Yes, it is one of the most prominent features of System app remover that allows a one-click restore for uninstalled system apps.

 Is it Safe to Uninstall CIDManager App?